Zextras/carbonio-ui-preview/docs/carbonio-ui-preview.imagepreviewprops.closeaction.md

 ## ImagePreviewProps.closeAction property

-Left Action for the preview
+Left action for the preview

 **Signature:**